How does this medication work? What will it do for me?

 Pregnancy: Estrogen vaginal ring must not be used during pregnancy.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
-This medication is not recommended for breast-feeding women.
+If you are breast-feeding and are taking this medication, it may affect your baby.
+This medication is not recommended for those who are breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.
 This medication is not intended for use by children.